MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell.md

 ---
-title: Quickstart - Configure Terraform using Azure Cloud Shell
+title: Quickstart - Create an Azure resource group using Terraform in Azure Cloud Shell
-description: In this quickstart, you learn how to install and configure Terraform on Azure Cloud Shell.
+description: In this quickstart, you learn how to create install and configure Terraform on Azure Cloud Shell.
-keywords: azure devops terraform install configure cloud shell init plan apply execution portal login rbac service principal automated script ms.topic: quickstart ms.date: 09/27/2020 ms.custom: devx-track-terraform, devx-track-azurecli
+keywords: azure devops terraform install configure cloud shell init plan apply execution portal login rbac service principal automated script ms.topic: quickstart ms.date: 03/15/2021 ms.custom: devx-track-terraform, devx-track-azurecli, devx-track-powershell
 adobe-target: true
 # Customer intent: As someone new to Terraform and Azure, I want learn the basics of deploying Azure resources using Terraform from Cloud Shell.
 ---